Arturo O'Farrill: Chico O'Farrill Afro-Cuban Jazz Orchestra and Afro Latin Jazz Orchestra (ALJO)

 In 2007, O'Farrill and the ALJO left Jazz at Lincoln Center "to pursue its own educational and performance opportunities,"' moving their performances to New York's Symphony Space.
 That same year, he was appointed assistant professor of jazz at the University of Massachusetts Amherst, and he established the non-profit organization the Afro Latin Jazz Alliance, which provides instruments and musical lessons for New York City public school students.
 In 2008 O'Farrill released his second album with the ALJO, the Grammy-winning Song for Chico, and also took up residency as an assistant professor at State University of New York at Purchase.

-In December 2010 Arturo O'Farrill travelled to Cuba with his mother, sons, and the Chico O'Farrill Afro Cuban Orchestra in order to bring his father's music back to the island.
+In December 2010 O'Farrill travelled to Cuba with his mother, sons, and the Chico O'Farrill Afro Cuban Orchestra, in order to bring his father's music back to the island.
 There, the band headlined the 26th Havana International Jazz Plaza Festival.
 In 2011, once he had returned from Cuba, O'Farrill directed the Chico O'Farrill Afro Cuban Jazz Orchestra's final show at Birdland, capping 15 straight years of regular performances.
 Later that year he released his third Grammy-nominated album with the ALJO titled 40 Acres and a Burro.

 In 2014, Arturo O'Farrill and the Chico O'Farrill Afro-Cuban Jazz Orchestra won the Latin Grammy Award for Best Instrumental Album for Final Night at Birdland.

-In 2015, Arturo O'Farrill and the Afro Latin Jazz Orchestra won a Grammy Award for Best Latin Jazz Album for The Offense of the Drum.
+In 2015, O'Farrill and the Afro Latin Jazz Orchestra won a Grammy Award for Best Latin Jazz Album for The Offense of the Drum.
 On August 21, 2015, Arturo O'Farrill and the Afro Latin Jazz Orchestra released Cuba: The Conversation Continues, which was recorded in Havana 48 hours after President Obama announced his plan to normalize relations between the U.S. and Cuba.
 The album was nominated for a Grammy Award for Best Large Jazz Ensemble Album in 2016.

+O'Farrill won a 2018 Grammy Award for Best Instrumental Composition for "Three Revolutions," a song from the 2017 album Familia: Tribute to Bebo+Chico.

+Virtual Birdland, a 2021 album featuring Malika Zarra, Ghazi Faisal Al-Mulaifi, Paquito D’Rivera, and many other musicians, developed and recorded during the COVID-19 pandemic, was nominated for a Grammy Award for Best Latin Jazz Album in 2021.
+A track from the album, "Dreaming in Lions," was nominated for Best Instrumental Composition.